 In accordance with Article 20.1 of Viscom AG's Articles of Association, each member of the Supervisory Board receives fixed remuneration for each full financial year of membership.
 Supervisory Board members who are only members of the Supervisory Board for part of the financial year receive the fixed remuneration pro rata temporis.
 In accordance with Article 20.2 of the Articles of Association, fixed remuneration is € 18,000 per financial year and Supervisory Board member.
-The Chairwoman of the Supervisory Board receives double and her deputy one and a half times the fixed remuneration.
-The Chairwoman of the Supervisory Board receives three times the fixed remuneration and her deputy one and a half times the fixed remuneration from 1 June 2018 onwards.
+The Chairwoman of the Supervisory Board receives three times and her deputy one and a half times the fixed remuneration.
 If membership of the Supervisory Board or the positions of Chairwoman or Deputy Chairman of the Supervisory Board are only temporary, remuneration is paid pro rata temporis.